Volunteering After the COVID-19 Pandemic

 * Each individual volunteer must register on their own.
 This allows us to keep accurate track of hours per volunteer.

-We are not able to accept court-ordered community service volunteers at this time.
+We are not able to accept court ordered community service or community service for court at this time.

 Volunteers have to be at least 10 years old with a chaperone who is 18 years or older in order to help out in our facility, 16 years old without a chaperone.
 We also now have a "Family Night" or a "Family Day" for families with children ages 5-9 years old.